cca/equella_scripts/collection-export/readme.md

-# Collection Archive
+# Collection Export

 Download all (or a subset) of items from a VAULT collection.
-Each item becomes its own folders in the "data" directory with all its files, XML metadata, JSON data from the openEQUELLA API, and (optionally) a list of extract text fields (e.g. the title and VAULT URL of the item).
+Each item becomes its own folders in the "data" directory with all its files, XML metadata, JSON data from the openEQUELLA API, and a list of extracted metadata fields in HTML (e.g. the title and VAULT URL of the item).

 ## Setup